Janet Knapp: Early life and education

 Knapp was born on September 1, 1922 in Cobleskill, New York.
 Her father, Halsey B. Knapp, was director of the Long Island Agricultural and Technical Institute.
 She worked as a public school music supervisor in Farmingdale.

 Following her graduation from Oberlin College, (Note: Sources vary on the date of her graduation from Oberlin.
-While Reports of the President and the Treasurer and the Oberlin College Archives give different years for her Bachelor of Arts degree - 1945 and 1946, respectively - a contemporary article by the The Farmingdale Post says that she graduated in 1944.) she was granted an Oberlin Shansi Memorial Association fellowship to teach in China; her fellowship had been suspended for a few years due to World War II.
+While Reports of the President and the Treasurer and the Oberlin College Archives give different years for her Bachelor of Arts degree - 1945 and 1946, respectively - a contemporary article by The Farmingdale Post says that she graduated in 1944.) she was granted an Oberlin Shansi Memorial Association fellowship to teach in China; her fellowship had been suspended for a few years due to World War II.
 She taught English and music at the Ming Hsien school from 1946 until 1949, shortly before it was taken over by Communist forces and became Shanxi Agricultural University.

 Returning to the United States, she obtained her MA from Oberlin in 1952, and she moved to Yale University, where she obtained her PhD in musicology in 1961.
 Her doctoral dissertation was titled The Polyphonic Conductus In The Notre-dame Epoch: A Study Of The Sixth And Seventh Fascicles Of The Manuscript Florence, Biblioteca Laurenziana, Pluteus 29.I.